arielramos97/Graph-Mining-Project/README.md

 Besides, each artist (node) has its own features extracted from 9 audio features from each of its top songs.

-Finally, we performed Node Classification by using the APPNP model proposed in the paper:
+Finally, we performed Node Classification (14 genres) by using the APPNP model proposed in the paper:

 **[Predict then Propagate: Graph Neural Networks meet Personalized PageRank](https://www.daml.in.tum.de/ppnp)**
 by Johannes Gasteiger, Aleksandar Bojchevski, Stephan Günnemann